Eurovision bosses have unveiled four alternative setups for this year's contest.

 EBU says it will make a choice about which scenario to progress with in the early months of 2021.

-The EBU previously confirmed that this year's competitors were welcome to return next year but could not compete with the same songs.
+The EBU previously confirmed that last year's competitors were welcome to return this year but could not compete with the same songs.

 The UK Eurovision entry for 2020 was James Newman with his new song My Last Breath.